RagnarB83/ash-documentation/docs/Highlevel-density-analysis.rst

 While the dipole moment can be useful for analyzing the convergence of the WF, it may not reveal very much about the electronic-structure changes occurring in the molecule as electron correlation is captured.
 Population analysis such as atomic charges and bond orders, however, can sometimes give a clearer picture.
-Here we will analyze Hirshfeld atomic charges and Mayer bond orders as a function of WF complexity.
+Here we will analyze Hirshfeld atomic charges and Mayer bond orders of CO as a function of WF complexity, using the cc-PVDZ basis set.

 As Hirshfeld population analysis and Mayer bond orders are not implemented in all the different QM codes used, we utilize the ASH interface to Multiwfn to conveniently perform this analysis.
 This relies on providing Molden files to Multiwfn that